ant-design/ant-design-pro-site/docs/upgrade-v2.en-US.md

 However, the adjustment of the navigation layout mode supported by the v2 version is mainly the upgrade of the business logic of the code.
 You can refer to the code of `src/layouts/BasicLayout.js` in the v2 code for adjustment.

 For online theme switching, because less is compiled at build time, in order to achieve switching, you need to support less in online compilation and other issues.
-To solve this problem, we developed the `ant-design-theme` webpack plugin and the `merge-less` plugin to implement this functionality. if you need it, you can add the related code by referring to `config/plugin.config.js` and `src/models/setting.sj` in the v2 code.
+To solve this problem, we developed the `ant-design-theme` webpack plugin and the `merge-less` plugin to implement this feature. if you need it, you can add the related code by referring to `config/plugin.config.js` and `src/models/setting.sj` in the v2 code.

 ### More